A former warehouse district that lured breweries and quirky local retailers now is attracting national attention — and poised to become an office hub.

 In the coming year, numerous office projects are expected to break ground: Hines T3, Koelbel’s Watershed, Schnitzer West’s The Current, Formativ’s World Trade Center, Jordon Perlmutter & Co.’s Paradigm and a yet-to-be-named project by Westfield by its Mission Ballroom concert venue.
 And Haselden and partners’ Rev360 will be delivered.

-Along with Koelbel, the panelists at Wednesday’s event at RiNo’s EXDO Event Center were Zeppelin Development’s Justin Croft, Edens’ Tom Kiler, McWhinney’s Kirsty Greer and Westfield’s Annie Hayes.
+Along with Koelbel, the panelists at Wednesday’s event at RiNo’s EXDO Event Center were Zeppelin Development’s Justin Croft, Edens’ Tom Kiler, McWhinney’s Kirsty Greer and Westfield’s Anne Hayes.
 Host Andrew Feinstein, managing partner of EXDO Properties, was also called on stage to answer questions.

 Ireland Stapleton attorney Tom Downey moderated the discussion.